Having certain risk factors makes it important to get screened for the disease.

 It’s not fully understood why people develop coeliac disease.
 However, certain things put you at an increased risk of the condition, and you should be screened if you have any of the following:

-Coeliac disease can be difficult to diagnose as certain symptoms are similar to other gastrointestinal conditions, such as food intolerances and irritable bowel syndrome (IBS).
+Coeliac disease can be difficult to diagnose as certain symptoms mimic those of other gastrointestinal conditions, such as food intolerances and irritable bowel syndrome (IBS).
 This means you can’t rely on symptoms alone to diagnose the disease.

 Testing involves 2 steps.
 First, a blood test looks for elevated levels of certain antibodies.
 If the test shows signs of coeliac disease, you will then have a small bowel biopsy to confirm the diagnosis.